FREQUENTLY ASKED QUESTIONS

 What’s happening with the Night Season Pass?

-The Night Season Pass will no longer be available after the current 2018/2019 season ends.
+The Night Season Pass will no longer be available at any of our mountains.
 The Peak Pass will now be the only season pass offering going forward, and offers skiing all-day and all-night.
 Details on specific passes, pricing, and benefits, can be found at peakpass.com

 Does my pass include night skiing?